Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Deriving

 \section{Deriving \eqref{eqn:pdp:hyperbolic}}

-In this Appendix, we will show that the enzymatic circuit \eqref{cr:p:Z1:all}, which is referred to as the threshold-hyperbolic (TH) circuit in Sec.~\ref{sec:Lhat:TH}, can be used to realise a TH function.
+In this Appendix, we will show that the enzymatic cycle \eqref{cr:p:Z1:all}, which is referred to as the threshold-hyperbolic (TH) cycle in Sec.~\ref{sec:Lhat:TH}, can be used to realise a TH function.
 Since the TH-cycle has multiple non-linearities, a stochastic analysis is not tractable.
 Instead, we will use quasi-steady state analysis \cite{Gomez-Uribe:PLoS_CB:2005} which is also used in Appendix \ref{app:front_end}.
 We further simplify the analysis by not including the diffusion of \ce{K} in the model.
-We justify this simplification by the fact that we will require the TH-cycle to have high input impedance which means few \ce{K} molecules will be sequestered by this circuit.
-This in turn means that the behaviour of the TF-circuit can be analyse without considering the details on diffusion.
-Based on these simplifications, we assume that the total count of \ce{K} molecules seen by the circuit is a constant and we will denote this by $K_T$ where $K_T$ can be considered to be the mean steady state count of signalling molecules in the receiver voxel.
+We justify this simplification by the fact that we will require the TH-cycle to have high Michaelis-Menten constant which means few \ce{K} molecules will be sequestered by this cycle.
+This in turn means that the behaviour of the TH-cycle can be analyse without considering the details on diffusion.
+Based on these simplifications, we assume that the total count of \ce{K} molecules seen by the cycle is a constant and we will denote this by $K_T$ where $K_T$ can be considered to be the mean steady state count of signalling molecules in the receiver voxel.
 We expect $K_T = [K]_{s}^{\rm ss} \Omega$. \\